slevithan/parseuri/README.md

-# parseUri 3.0.1
+# parseUri

 `parseUri` is a mighty but tiny JavaScript URI/URN/URL parser that splits any URI into its parts (all of which are optional).
 Its combination of accuracy, comprehensiveness, and brevity is unrivaled (1KB min/gzip, with no dependencies).

-## Breaking changes in parseUri 2
+## Breaking changes

 Version 2 was a major, breaking change that probably requires updating URI part names in your code.
 See details in the [release notes](https://github.com/slevithan/parseuri/releases/tag/v2.0.0) and compare results on the [demo page](https://slevithan.github.io/parseuri/demo/?compareV1=true&friendlyMode=true).
+Version 3 was a small update published on npm as ESM.

-## Compared to the built-in `URL` constructor
+## Compared to the `URL` constructor

-`parseUri` includes several advantages over [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL):
+`parseUri` includes several advantages over the built-in [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL):

 * It gives you many additional properties (`authority`, `userinfo`, `subdomain`, `domain`, `tld`, `resource`, `directory`, `filename`, `suffix`) that aren’t available from `URL`.
 * `URL` throws e.g. if not given a protocol, and in many other cases of valid (but not supported) and invalid URIs. `parseUri` makes a best case effort even with partial or invalid URIs and is extremely good with edge cases.